-The old paper ticket has now been replaced by airlines with an electronic ticket ( E-ticket ).
-Passengers must then present themselves at check-in with their booking code accompanied by a valid identity document .
+The old paper ticket has now been replaced by airlines with an electronic ticket (E-ticket).
+Passengers must then report to check-in with their reservation code accompanied by a valid ID.

 Before embarking on a trip, it is important to check the identity and health documents required by the authorities of the destination country.
 Any irregularities could in fact result in a ban on entry into the country itself.

-To travel within the Schengen area an identity card is sufficient.
+To travel within the Schengen area, an ID Card is sufficient.
 It is necessary to check that it has not expired and that it is valid for expatriation.
 The driving license, on the other hand, is not valid for expatriation.